Helping Children Cope With Public Tragedies and Natural Disasters

 - Acting younger, perhaps regressing to prior developmental milestones

-- Decline in school performance or refusing to go to school
+- Decline in school performance or refusal/reluctance to go to school

 - Stay calm and in control, and avoid appearing frightened or anxious.

-- Pre-school to elementary school: Explanations should be brief and simple and include reassurances about the child’s safety, security and continued routines.
+- Pre-school to elementary school: Keep explanations be brief and simple.
+Provide reassurances about the child’s safety, security and continued routines.

-- Middle school: Explanations should include descriptions of what is being done to ensure their safety and security.
+- Middle school: Describe what is being done to ensure their safety and security.
 Help them separate reality from fantasy.

-- High school: Explanations should be straightforward.
-Allow the students to share their opinions about the event and their suggestions on how to prevent such events.
-Allow ways for them to be involved in assisting the victims, if possible.
+- High school: Be straightforward.
+Allow teens to share opinions about the event and suggestions on how to prevent future events.
+Find ways for them to help victims or provide disaster relief, if possible.

 - Remind children that the government, police, doctors and other experts are handling the situation.

-- Reassure children that they are safe; explain specific ways their safety is being secured.
-This may need to be repeated several times.
+- Reassure children that they are safe.
+Explain (repeatedly, if necessary) specific ways their safety is being secured.

 - Observe the child’s emotional reactions.
 Look for changes in behavior, sleep and eating patterns.
-Keep in mind that children often do not express their emotions verbally, but instead
+Keep in mind that children frequently expression emotions through their behavior, not their words.

 - Children at greater risk are those with a prior traumatic history, those with a mental illness or those with special needs.